1. GB Conditional

 1. If I had helped her before, she –––– (not ruin).

-4. The criminals would have forced their way into my house if I, –––– (not call) for help.
+criminals would have forced their way into my house if I, –––– (not call) for

-6. If our politicians –––– (be) more sensible our country would have not met with such disaster.
+our politicians –––– (be) more sensible our country would have not met with

 7. But for his quickness I –––– (be) killed.